Kong/terraform-provider-konnect/docs/resources/cloud_gateway_transit_gateway.md

 - `domain_proxy_list` (List of String) Internal domain names to proxy for DNS resolution from the listed remote DNS server IP addresses, for a transit gateway.

-Requires replacement if changed. ; Not Null
+Not Null; Requires replacement if changed.
 - `remote_dns_server_ip_addresses` (List of String) Remote DNS Server IP Addresses to connect to for resolving internal DNS via a transit gateway.
-Requires replacement if changed. ; Not Null
+Not Null; Requires replacement if changed.

 ## Import